btaille/semantic-question-matching/README.md

 * Gensim

 ### Docker
-A Dockerfile with the environment and jupyterlab is provided in /docker.
+A Dockerfile with the corresponding GPU environment and jupyterlab is provided in /docker.
 ```bash
 cd docker
 nvidia-docker build -t sqm .